mtwomey/kafka-tool/README.md

 ## Installation (Requires NodeJs >= 12)

-`npm i -g mtwomey/kafka-tool#v0.0.5` (or whatever version tag)
+`npm i -g mtwomey/kafka-tool#v0.0.6` (or whatever version tag)

 ## Setup config

-`kafka-tool --host [HOSTNAME / IP]` address of kafka server

-`kafka-tool --port [PORT]` port it's listening on
+`kafka-tool --connection-string [STRING]` Specify the kafka connection string like "host1:9093,host2:9093,host3:9093"

 `kafka-tool --cert` this will prompt you to paste in your PEM formatted cert and private key

+You only need to run these commands once and the config data will be stored in your tmp direction.

-## Subscript to a topic
+## Subscribe to a topic

-`kafka-tool --consume --topic [TOPIC]` will use group consumer and generate a random groupId
+`kafka-tool --consume --topic [TOPIC]` will use group consumer and generate a random groupId for the connection

-`kafka-tool --consume [TOPIC] --group-id [GROUP_ID]` will use group consumer with the specified groupId
+`kafka-tool --consume [TOPIC] --group-id [GROUP_ID]` will use group consumer with the specified groupId for the connection

 ## Produce to a topic

-Produce a single message.
+### Produce a single message

 `kafka-toool --produce --topic [TOPIC] --message [MESSAGE]`

-Produce the same message N times.
+### Produce the same message N times

+`kafka-toool --produce --topic [TOPIC] --message [MESSAGE] --count [N]`

 Note: this will prepend a counter in front of your message to keep track.
-`kafka-toool --produce --topic [TOPIC] --message [MESSAGE] --count [N]`

-Produce the same message N times using the designated key.
+### Produce the same message N times using the designated key
+`kafka-toool --produce --topic [TOPIC] --message [MESSAGE] --count [N] --key [STRING]`

+Note: .
 As the key is used to determine the partition the message is sent to, this will result in all messages being produced to a single partition.
-`kafka-toool --produce --topic [TOPIC] --message [MESSAGE] --count [N] --key [STRING]`

 ## Help